vfedoriv/JavaOutput3/README.md

 # About
 This is a Spring Boot project: student information system that will allow the users to create subjects, add courses and students, and view the students' marks(grades).
+It also contains a React frontend to interact with the backend APIs.
 # Technologies Used
 - Java 17
 - Spring Boot 3.5.6